snordrapidimages/teaching-exercises/README.md

 + In server.js, require the websockets module from lib folder.
 Call the function and pass in the server variable as the argument. socket.io will add routes necessary for creating the socket connection
 + If everything is alright, you should see `Web socket server initialized` when restarting the application
-+ Next up, go to clientside/src/index.js and require websocket.js from the same directory.
++ Next up, go to `clientside/src/index.js` and require `websocket.js` from the same directory.
 Refresh the browser and you should se messages in the node console and a pop up should appear in the browser.
 + We have connection!
-+ Try you connection by emitting a message from the server.
++ Try your connection by emitting a message from the server.
 On the clientside in websocket.js add a listener for the message and log or do something funny when it arrives.
 + Note: Make sure you emit the message after the connection has been successful!

 ### Done